astropy/SPISEA/README.md

     UserWarning: No thermal tables found, no thermal calculations can be performed

 But these can be safely ignored.

-Try the examples in the Quick Start Guide below to make sure everything is working.
+Try the examples in the Quick Start Guide [here](https://github.com/astropy/PopStar/blob/master/docs/Quick_Start_Make_Cluster.ipynb) to make sure everything is working.
 To test the range of evolution models, atmosphere models, and photometric filters available in PopStar, run the test functions in `popstar/tests/test_models.py`.